-The output time for this data row.
-The frequency of output is controlled by the CSV Output Freq. box in the Simulation Parameters dialog.
+Each row of the file contains a single time step of data.
+The first column is the time for the data row.
+The frequency of output is controlled by the CSV Output Freq box in the Simulation Parameters dialog.
+The following data is printed for each attractor in the remaining columns: